yosef-abraham/swamp/README.md

 Swamp is a WAMP implementation in Swift.

 It currently supports calling remote procedures, subscribing on topics, and publishing events.
-It also supports challenge-response authentication using tickets & CRA authentication.
+It also supports authentication using ticket & wampcra authentication.

-Swamp `0.1.0` utilizes WebSockets as it's only available transport, and JSON as it's serialization method.
+Swamp `0.1.0` utilizes WebSockets as its only available transport, and JSON as its serialization method.

 Contributions to support MessagePack & Raw Sockets will be merged gladly!